Glen Prater, Ph.D.

 Professor of Mechanical Engineering

-Dr. Glen Prater is a professor and chairman of the University of Louisville Department of Mechanical Engineering.
+Dr. Glen Prater holds the rank of Professor of Mechanical Engineering in the University of Louisville Department of Mechanical Engineering.
 He has research and teaching interests in the areas of machine design, development of interactive design software, computer modeling and simulation, fluid power design, and system dynamics.
 Over the past fourteen years he has served as principal investigator for research projects funded by the U.S. Army, U.S. Navy, United Parcel Service, General Electric Appliances, Ford Motor Company, Eaton Corporation, and Columbia Gas Companies.
 He is primary inventor for three U.S. patents.

 Ph.D. in mechanical engineering, Ohio State University, 1988.